 Turmeric, ginger and cinnamon are supplements that reduce inflammation in the body.
 There is also evidence that vitamin C and fish oil may help with arthritis pain while providing other health benefits.

 Glucosamine sulfate supplements have unique anti-inflammatory effects.
 In some laboratory tests, it demonstrated a protective effect on the cartilage as well.
-Chondroitin sulfate supplements also appears to have anti-inflammatory properties.
+Chondroitin sulfate supplements also appear to have anti-inflammatory properties.
 Some laboratory studies suggest that chondroitin sulfate may slow cartilage breakdown associated with osteoarthritis and even stimulate cartilage growth.11

 Trigger point injections for arthritis pain relief

 If chiropractic treatment alone does not provide adequate pain relief, the medical professionals at Advanced Wellness Solutions may recommend a trigger-point injection.
 A trigger-point injection usually contains an anesthetic and a steroid to immediately help alleviate arthritis pain.
 These injections are rarely a standalone treatment.
-They work best when combined with other conservative treatment methods such as chiropractic care.
+They work best when combined with other conservative treatment methods, such as chiropractic care.

 Trigger point injection therapy can provide immediate and ongoing relief from pain in the targeted area while chiropractic treatments address the underlying cause of the pain.